inet-framework/inet/showcases/tsn/streamfiltering/tokenbucket/doc/index.rst

 Results
 -------

-The first diagram shows the data rate of the application level outgoing traffic in the client.
+The first diagram shows the data rate of the application-level outgoing traffic in the client.
 The data rate varies over time for both traffic classes using a sinusoid packet interval.

 .. figure:: media/ClientApplicationTraffic.png
    :align: center

-The next diagram shows the operation of the per-stream filter for the best effort traffic class.
-The outgoing data rate equals with the sum of the incoming data rate and the dropped data rate.
+The next diagram shows the operation of the per-stream filter for the best-effort traffic class.
+The outgoing data rate equals the sum of the incoming data rate and the dropped data rate.

 .. figure:: media/BestEffortTrafficClass.png
    :align: center

 The next diagram shows the operation of the per-stream filter for the video traffic class.
-The outgoing data rate equals with the sum of the incoming data rate and the dropped data rate.
+The outgoing data rate equals the sum of the incoming data rate and the dropped data rate.

 .. figure:: media/VideoTrafficClass.png